 For lower bills.
 With insulation your heating won't have to work so hard to keep you warm.
 This will mean lower bills, often by many hundreds of pounds.

 Over 16m homes in the UK have installed loft insulation.
 The most common method is to lay rolls of mineral fibre in between the joists in the attic floor.
-The recommended thickness of mineral fibre is 27cm (or nearly 11 inches).
-Installing loft insulation saves up to £180 a year on your energy bills, and even if you are just topping up it can save between £25 -£60 per year.
+The recommended thickness of mineral fibre is 27cm (nearly 11 inches).
+Installing loft insulation saves up to £180 a year on your energy bills, and even if you are just topping up it can save £25-£60 per year.

 Cavity wall insulation

 Homes in Dorset built after 1900 usually have external walls made of two 'skins' with a gap between them.
-These are called ‘cavity walls’ and the gap between them can be filled with insulating material to stop the warmth escaping.
-Cavity walls insulation is normally installed by drilling a series of small holes into the mortar and injecting the insulation material into the gap between the two walls: the cavity.
+These are ‘cavity walls’ and the space between can be filled with insulating material to stop the warmth escaping.
+Cavity wall insulation is normally installed by drilling a series of small holes into the mortar and injecting the insulation material into the gap.
 Over 13 million homes in the UK have had cavity wall insulation installed and insulating them could save you £150 or potentially much more.